Wild Camping adventure weekends Lake District & Scotland

 - Explore the mountains in confidence with Mark Reid

-- A group of friends – a weekend away to remember
+- A group of friends – a trip away to remember

 - Relaxing time away from the stresses of life